 - A tooth that has been knocked out or significantly damaged.

-If any of these symptoms occur, seeking Emergency Dental Treatment can help prevent the problem from becoming more serious.
+If you notice any of these symptoms, do not wait — seeking Emergency Dental Treatment right away can help prevent the problem from becoming more serious and protect your long-term oral health.

 When to Schedule a Dental Visit

 A toothache that repeatedly disrupts your sleep is often a sign that something needs professional attention.
-Even if the pain comes and goes, delaying care can allow the underlying issue to worsen over time.
+Even if the pain comes and goes, delaying care can allow the underlying issue to worsen over time — and what starts as mild discomfort can turn into a situation that needs Emergency Dental Treatment.

 Early diagnosis can help protect your oral health and may prevent more extensive treatment later.